-Horn Symbol: The horn will sound and the headlamps and taillamps will flash for up to one minute when the horn symbol on the transmitter is pressed.
-This can be turned off by pressing the horn symbol button again or by turning the ignition to ON.
+When the button with the horn symbol on the remote lock control transmitter is pressed, the horn will sound and the headlamps and taillamps will flash for up to one minute.
+This can be turned off by pressing the instant alarm button again, unlocking the vehicle with a key or by turning the ignition on.